 We complete SOC II Type 1 auditing with the help of a 3rd party vendor on a yearly basis.
 Our last compliance report was issued on Jan 30th, 2023.
 This globally recognized attestation validates our commitment to critical security standards to protect and secure client data.

 Personal Data Control and Processing

 Jeto does not have access to, nor stores, any data related to Marketo lead or lead activity.
-Jeto will index folders, programs, and campaigns information required for Jeto users to configure Launchers and create Jeto Campaigns and associated to specific Marketo Programs.
-Marketo programs and database will ultimately regulate, control and process activities related to outgoing communication and lead database.
+Jeto will index folders, programs, and campaign information required for Jeto users to configure Launchers and create Jeto Campaigns associated with specific Marketo Programs.
+Marketo programs and databases will ultimately regulate, control, and process activities related to outgoing communication and lead database.